 - Advising Information (AP tests, placement test, advising international students, etc.)

 - Titan Connect Procedures (searching the catalog for a core course, advisor notes, etc.

-- MAP-Works (for referral and support system to support student success and retention)
+- Titan Success Network (for referral and support system to support student success and retention)

 - Office contacts